buraksezer/olric/README.md

 ### Embedded Member

 In Embedded Member Mode, members include both the application and Olric data and services.
-The advantage of the Embedded Member Mode is having a low-latency data access.
+The advantage of the Embedded Member Mode is having a low-latency data access and locality.

 ### Client-Server